adopted-ember-addons/ember-data-factory-guy/README.md

       - Takes a hash of options:
         - status - HTTP status code, defaults to 500.
         - response - error response message, or an errors hash for 422 status
+    - succeeds
+      - to retry a mock after a failed response

   - Need to wrap tests using mockCreate with: Ember.run.function() { 'your test' })